parrt/msds501/notes/reading-code.md

         b = b + 1
 ```

-This is a combined filter and double accumulator.
-It is a filter because it is a conditional inside a loop where the conditional expression tests the loop iterator value.
-It is an accumulator because it updates at least one variable as it proceeds through the loop.  `a` as the number of values in `X` less than 10 and `b` has the count of values greater than or equal to 10.
+This is a double accumulator with a condition.
+It is an accumulator because it updates at least one variable as it proceeds through the loop.
+It has an accumulator condition because it is a conditional inside an accumulator loop where the conditional expression tests the loop iterator value.  `a` as the number of values in `X` less than 10 and `b` has the count of values greater than or equal to 10.

 **Exercise**: What value does `Y` have after the loop?